manan0209/hodor/README.md

 ## 🤝 Contributing

-We love contributions!
+I love contributions!
 Here's how you can help:

 1. **Fork the repository**
 2. **Create a feature branch**: `git checkout -b amazing-feature`
 3. **Make your changes**: Follow our coding standards
 4. **Write tests**: Ensure everything works perfectly
-5. **Submit a pull request**: We'll review it quickly!
+5. **Submit a pull request**: I'll review it quickly!

 ### Development Guidelines
 - Use TypeScript for type safety